 Biologically Active Molecules

-Various bioactive molecules are today isolated and/or synthesized to be used in products for food and drug industry.
-Our work involves development of selective isolation methods, preferentially using nontoxic solvents such as carbon dioxide and water, for antioxidants, vitamins, essential oils and other important plant components.
+Various bioactive molecules have been isolated and/or synthesized to be used in products for food and drug industry.
+Our work involves development of selective isolation methods, preferentially using nontoxic solvents such as carbon dioxide and water, for making antioxidants, vitamins, essential oils and other important plant components.
 Identification of those species is performed using chromatographic techniques with mass spectrometric detection.